 Elements of an Injury Claim

 People who are injured by the careless or reckless actions of others are entitled to collect reimbursement for injury-related expenses, and sometimes even additional monetary compensation.
 In order to recover damages in a negligence case, the person filing the claim (the plaintiff) must prove: 1) the defendant had a duty to act a certain way; 2) the defendant failed to act according to that duty; 3) the plaintiff was injured as a result; and 4) the plaintiff suffered losses and expenses due to that injury.
-Attorney J. Todd Tenge has been handling personal injuryclaims for Boulder, Denver, and Fort Collins residents for 25 years, and has a consistent track record of very successful outcomes.
+Attorney J. Todd Tenge has been handling personal injuryclaims for Boulder, Denver, and Fort Collins residents since 1992, and has a consistent track record of very successful outcomes.
 Contact the Tenge Law Firm, LLC today if you would like to discuss your personal injury case during a free confidential, one-on-one consultation.

 To prove negligence on the part of the person or company who caused the injury, the plaintiff must first demonstrate that the defendant owed a duty of care to the plaintiff.
 When the law recognizes a relationship between the defendant and the plaintiff, the defendant has an obligation to act with a reasonable amount of care toward the plaintiff – whether at home, at a business premises, on the roads, or at work.
 For example, motorists owe a duty of care to other motorists to drive safely and responsibly.
 Shopkeepers owe a duty of care to customers by keeping their shops safe and free of hazards.